Variational Gaussian Approximation in Replica Analysis of Parametric Models: Replica Method

 \section{Replica Method}

-To systematically investigate the fluctuations of $\hat{\theta}(\Dn)$ defined in \eqref{eq: sample from boltzmann distribution} with respect to thermal noise and quenched randomness, it is useful to consider the replicated system defined for natural numbers $r=1,2,\ldots$ as a density on $\Theta^r$:
+To systematically investigate the fluctuations of $\hat{\theta}(\Dn)$ defined in \eqrefflat{eq: sample from boltzmann distribution} with respect to thermal noise and quenched randomness, it is useful to consider the replicated system defined for natural numbers $r=1,2,\ldots$ as a density on $\Theta^r$:

 where $\Xi_r^{\beta,n}$ is normalization constant and $[r]\equiv\{1,2,\ldots,r\}$.
 We also use the shorthand notation $\btheta \in \Theta^r$ to denote the concatenated vector of replicas, that is, the long vector obtained by stacking $\theta^1,\ldots,\theta^r$ vertically: